nktkas/hyperliquid/CONTRIBUTING.md

 # Contributing to @nktkas/hyperliquid

 First off, thanks for considering contributing to the Hyperliquid TypeScript SDK!
-Your involvement helps make this project better for everyone.

 ## How Can You Contribute?

 ### Report Issues

 If you find bugs or have suggestions for improvements, please open an issue on GitHub.
 Provide as much detail as possible to help us understand and address the problem.

 ### Submit Pull Requests